plone/guillotina/docs/source/installation/configuration.md

 - `cloud_storage` (string): Dotted path to cloud storage field type. _defaults to `"guillotina.interfaces.IDBFileField"`_
 - `loop_policy`: (string): Be able to customize the event loop policy used.
 For example, to use uvloop, set this value to `uvloop.EventLoopPolicy`.
-- `router`: be able to customize the main aiohttp Router class
+- `router`: be able to customize the main Router class
 - `oid_generator`: be able to customize the function used to generate oids on the system. defaults to `guillotina.db.oid.generate_oid`
 - `cors_renderer`: customize the cors renderer, defaults to `guillotina.cors.DefaultCorsRenderer`